What is Federated Identity Management?

 - Resident Authorization Server

-A resident identity provider is defined with respect to a digital identity, and is the identity provider responsible for asserting the digital identities within its trust domain.
+A resident identity provider is defined with respect to a digital identity, and is t responsible for asserting the digital identities within its trust domain.
 Sometimes this is also referred to as local identity provider or incumbent identity provider.

-A federated identity provider is defined with respect to a trust domain, and is responsible to assert digital identities that belong to another particular trust domain.
-A trust relationship is established between the two identity providers.
+A federated identity provider is defined with respect to a trust domain, and is responsible to assert digital identities that belong to a second trust domain.
+A trust relationship is established between the two.

-The term federation provider is often used to denote an identity broker that specializes in mediating IAM operations between multiple service providers and multiple identity providers, based on trust relationships.
+The term federation provider denotes an identity broker that specializes in mediating IAM operations between multiple service providers and multiple identity providers, based on trust relationships.

 A resident authorization server is defined with respect to a service provider, and is where the logical representation of the application or service provider resides.
 It is responsible for authenticating and authorizing the application or service provider for the requested access.

-- Users are required to remember only one set of credentials which provides a seamless user experience.
+- Provides a seamless user experience as users are required to remember only one set of credentials.

-- Avoids administrative overhead by delegating account and password management responsibilities to the resident identity provider, instead of having multiple identity silos to be managed.
+- Avoids administrative overheads by delegating account and password management responsibilities to the resident identity provider, instead of having to manage multiple identity silos.